Berlin unter Bomben

 [German police, firemen, and Gestapo members inspecting a burnt out five-story building at Berlin Kreuzberg, the day after the last air-raid made by British RAF bombers.
 Notice shell-scarred facade.]

-After the attacks made on three previous nights (25/26, 28/29 and 30/31 August), the British air bombing offensive didn’t stop: on the last night of the month (31 August / 1 September) Berlin, Cologne and several airfields in Holland were the target for 77 RAF Blenheim light bombers, Hampdens, Wellingtons and Whitleys twin-engined ‘heavies’.
+After the attacks made on three previous nights, the British air bombing offensive didn’t stop: on the last night of the month (31 August / 1 September) Berlin, Cologne and several airfields in Holland were the target for 77 RAF Blenheim light bombers, Hampdens, Wellingtons and Whitleys twin-engined ‘heavies’.

 Twenty four Wellington bombers of Bomber Command Group No 3 were dispatched to attack the Henschel airframe factory and a gas works in the capital.
 Just six crews claimed to reach and bomb Berlin.
 Twelve aircraft reported to have bombed secondary targets.
-Meanwhile, the target for 20 Hampden bombers (from Nos 44, 49, 50 and 83 Squadrons - 5 Group) were the BWW factory in Berlin Spandau and Tempelhof aerodrome.
+Meanwhile, the target for 20 Hampden bombers from Group No 5 were the BWW factory in Berlin Spandau and Tempelhof aerodrome.
 The weather affected the attacks on the city, and most of the latter bombed an oil refinery at Magdeburg instead, just 5 of them reached Berlin.

 The German capital was mostly obscured by clouds and the raid lasted 1 hour and 37 minutes, with bombers coming later than on previous raid.
 Bombs hit Kreuzberg and the southeastern area of the city again, starting fires in apartment houses and injuring 3 civilians seriously and other three slightly.
-British crews reported considerable Flak and adverse weather over the target which made that night the bombing pattern was very scattered, impacts were also registered in Wilhelmstraße and government quarter, and, as on every raid coming from Britain, bombs falling in all western Berlin (due to ‘easy trigger’ of the bombardiers, anxious to back safely).
+British crews reported considerable AA fire and adverse weather with dense haze over the target which made that night the bombing pattern was very scattered.
+Impacts were also registered in Wilhelmstraße and government quarter, and, as on every raid coming from Britain, bombs falling in all western Berlin (due to ‘easy trigger’ of the bombardiers, anxious to back safely).
 Tegel was also hit.